Rethinking humanitarian aid for refugees as investment in urban water and sanitation

 Lucy Earle’s work focuses on the intersections of urbanisation, urban poverty and humanitarian crises, in particular forced displacement into and within urban areas.

 She is especially interested in understanding how refugees and internally displaced people navigate urban systems to meet their basic needs, and how displaced people can engage with local authorities to raise awareness of their needs, priorities and aspirations.
-Lucy also has a background working on low-income housing, urban citizenship and the right to the city in the global South.
+She also works to change the narrative about where displaced people ‘belong’ – highlighting, through research and policy engagement, the potential benefits of hosting refugees and internally displacement people in towns and cities.
+Lucy has a background working on low-income housing, urban citizenship and the right to the city in the global South.

-Humanitarian crises in urban areas, urban forced displacement, low-income housing, urban social movements, participatory governance.
+Humanitarian crises in urban areas; urban forced displacement; refugee wellbeing; low-income housing; urban social movements; participatory governance.

 Prior to joining IIED, Lucy was an urban advisor at the UK’s Department for International Development (DFID), now FCDO, and was seconded to the International Rescue Committee (IRC) to support a joint learning and advocacy programme on improving humanitarian response to urban crises.